Rory O'Connor (Irish republican): War of Independence

 During the subsequent Irish War of Independence from 1919 to 1921 he was Director of Engineering of the Irish Republican Army (IRA), a military organisation descended from the Irish Volunteers.
 The specialist skills of engineering and signalling were essential to the development of the 5th Battalion, Dublin Brigade.
 Its men were forbidden frontline duty as their contribution was regarded as vital, their number too small.
 But units only expanded on an incremental local basis, disappointing Gen Richard Mulcahy.

 O'Connor was also involved in the Republican breakout from Strangeways Prison in Manchester, England on 25 October 1919.
-Michael Collins had taken a particular interest in the escape, and actually visited Austin Stack in the prison in under a false name to finalise the arrangements.
+Michael Collins had taken a particular interest in the escape, and actually visited Austin Stack in the prison under a false name to finalise the arrangements.
 IRA men held up traffic while a ladder was propped up against the outside of a prison wall.
 In all six prisoners were to escape, among them Piaras Beaslaí who had again been arrested.